Ranga2904/Final_Nanodegree_Proj/README.md

 doesn't offer advantage of many models at once.
 The hyperparameters surveyed and ranges selected for tuning are:
 - max_depth values of 2 and 9 - this hyperparameter limits the depth of a tree and avoids an overly complex fitting and excessive variance i.e. poor model generalization to unseen data.
-- learning_rate of 1 and 5
+- learning_rate of 1 and 5 - this hyperparameter shrinks tree size and as learning rate shrinks, the model needs more trees to maintain performance.

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?
+The hyperparameter tuning model can be improved by setting learning rates smaller

 *TODO* Remember to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.